Advanced Maternal-Fetal Medicine Services

-The Center, located at Holy Cross Hospital in Silver Spring, Md., is directed by a board-certified perinatologist—an expert in the management of high risk pregnancies.
+The Center is directed by a board-certified perinatologist—an expert in the management of high-risk pregnancies.
 The Center’s team also includes board-certified specialists in gynecology, obstetrics, genetics and neonatology.

 - Women are referred to the center because they have a higher risk of developing a problem during pregnancy or at birth.
 There are a number of reasons why this may occur, including